-When you are feeling depressed, it is common to feel alone, like it is you against the world.
+When you are feeling depressed, it’s common to feel alone, like it is you against the world.
 Depression is one of the most common mental health problems and one in five people in Australia will experience depression at some stage in their lives.
 You are not alone in your struggle so don’t be alone in dealing with it.
-There are a range highly effective treatment options and we can find the best options for you so you can effective manage your depression.
+There are a range of highly effective treatment options and we can find the best options for you so you can effectively manage your depression.

 Depression affects a person’s thoughts, behaviours, feelings, and physical well-being.
 Depressed people experience intense feelings for long periods of time and often without reason.

 - lowered self-esteem or self-worth